 Normal urine color should be clear to light yellow or similar to the color of lemon juice.
 Urine can be more yellow if taking vitamins, specifically B vitamins and certain medications.
 Urine that is a dark yellow (the color of apple juice) and lower volume output (than usual for you) are indicators of dehydration.

-►Upon rising, sip on a cup of water with the juice from a fresh lemon or lime.
-Add a pinch of Celtic sea salt.
-Repeat again before meals.
+►Upon rising, drink 32 ounces of water with the juice from one whole lemon or lime.
+Add 1/4 teaspoon of Celtic sea salt.

 Those who drink two cups of water before each meal experience great weight loss — an average of 5 pounds more weight is lost compared to those who did not drink water!

 ►Drink water throughout the day in between meals.
 Carry water with you when driving, at your desk, during travel and especially when exercising.

 How much water should you drink to stay hydrated?
 The amount of water we each need depends on our body size, metabolism, the weather, the food we eat, and our activity levels.
 Here’s a formula to help you determine the number of ounces of water to consume daily.
 Take your body weight and multiply by .7.
 This provides you with the number of ounces of water for you specifically to consume every day.

 Helpful Tip!
 At the start of your day, fill a container with the number of ounces of water you’re to consume for the day.
 Finish the water from the container before 6pm.

 Filtering the water in your home is a necessity (not an option or a luxury).
 Bacteria, parasites, viruses, glyphosate, prescription drugs, and toxic heavy metals are found in the public water supply.
 Public water services put chlorine products and disinfectants into the water to clean it for us.
 These chlorinated products combine to form toxic substances such as perchlorate, which interferes with iodine uptake in the thyroid.